32 astonishing things you never knew about North Korea

 You aren't just responsible for your own safety

-"Our British tour leader told us that sometimes he’ll come back to the country to do a tour and ask about a guide he’s been allocated on previous occasions, and has been told that he’s "been sent to the countryside", which essentially means he’s been sent to a prison camp.
-So you know that if you do something wrong you aren’t just risking your own safety but also the safety of the North Koreans accompanying you.”
+Breaking rules can have consequences for those around you, as well as yourself.
+If you choose to disobey orders, it may be your guide who is punished.
+"Our British tour leader told us that sometimes he’ll come back to the country to do a tour and ask about a guide he’s been allocated on previous occasions, and has been told that he’s 'been sent to the countryside', which essentially means he’s been sent to a prison camp," Hinson says.

 You can't ask too many questions